black-code1/freeCodeCamp/Learn-Form-Validation-by-Building-a-Calorie-Counter/README.md

 # Step 45
 Now you need to build your dynamic HTML string to add to the webpage.
 Declare a new HTMLString variable, and assign it an empty template literal string.

+# Step 46
+Inside your template literal, create a label element and give it the text Entry # Name.
+Using your template literal syntax, replace # with the value of entryNumber.